Grade Levels: 5/6, 7/8

 - Have a ‘Mock Parliament’ where activists flip the roles of men and women, humorously pretending it is men who want, and can’t get, the vote.

 - Write each of these actions: International Protest March, International Resolution, Submitting Bills, Dramatization of a Mock Parliament, on separate, large pieces of paper and post them in each corner of your classroom for a four corners activity.
+This could also be done through breakout rooms.

 - Ask your students: Which action do you think would be most effective in achieving the franchise for women?